 These two reactions share a common component (S(s)); therefore, they are coupled.
 Imagine what happens when reaction 1 proceeds, even a little.
 The S(s) produced can then react with the $O_2(g)$ present.
-As this reaction proceeds toward completion, S(s) is removed, leaving S(s) and S(s) are reaction 1 in isolation produces relatively little copper or sulfur, but it is dragged toward the products by reaction 2, a favorable reaction that removes sulfur from the system.
-If we assume that there are no other reactions occurring within the system, we can calculate the $\Delta G^o$ for the coupled reactions 1 and 2.
+As this reaction proceeds toward completion, S(s) is removed, leaving Cu (s) and $SO_2(g)$.
+Based on Le Chatelier's principle, reaction 1 is now out of equilibrium, and thus generates more S(s) and Cu(s).
+Reaction 1 in isolation produces relatively little copper or sulfur, but it is dragged toward the products by reaction 2, a favorable reaction that removes sulfur from the system.
+If we assume that there are no other reactions occurring within the system, we can calculate the ΔG^o for the coupled reactions 1 and 2.
 Under standard conditions, we simply add the reactions together: